JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

     1. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
 Jupyter should launch in your browser.
         1. Open a new notebook using the default (Python 3) kernel.
-        1. In the first cell import the input_table module:
+        1. In the first cell import the pandas_GUI module:
-            `from new_pandas_column_GUI import *`
+            `from pandas_GUI import *`
-        1. To try use the command `???(df_info)` in the next cell.
-This should generate a blank code cell and another code cell that has a table in the output for you to define your table dimensions.
-        1. If you define the dimensions the input table will be created for you.
+        1. To try:
+           1. Create some Pandas DataFrames in the notebook.
+           1. Use the command `new_pandas_column_GUI()` to start the GUI.
+           1. It will search for the DataFrames you created.
+           1. Follow the steps to create a new column in one of your DataFrames.

 1. _Optional_ You can make this environment available to an alternate Jupyter install as a special kernel when you are the user.
     1. Make sure you are running in your virtual environment `$ pipenv shell` in the directory for  virtual